yairm210/Unciv/docs/uniques.md

 Example: "Requires a [Library] in this city"

 Applicable to: Building

+#### Not displayed as an available construction without [buildingName/tech/resource/policy]
+Example: "Not displayed as an available construction without [buildingName/tech/resource/policy]"

+Applicable to: Building, Unit

 #### Must be on [terrainFilter]
 Example: "Must be on [Grassland]"